ducalpha/greenbag/README.md

 `make`

 ## Server configuration
 I tested with an Apache2 server which allows an unlimited maximum number of requests during a persistent connection.
-You need to add `MaxKeepAliveRequests 0` on the server's configuration file (e.g., `/etc/apache2/apache2.conf`)
+Because GreenBag sends a lot of requests over persistent connections, you need to set MaxKeepAliveRequests large enough on the server's configuration file (e.g., `/etc/apache2/apache2.conf`)

 ## Setting routing tables for multiple network interfaces on Linux
 Although Android will automatically set up routing tables correctly when there are multiple network interfaces in the system, desktop Linux distributions typically do not.
 You can set up the routing tables on Linux using [setup_routing_tables.sh](scripts/setup_routing_tables.sh).